ll.pysql – Database import script

 Bases:

-command creates a file by copying it via the scp program.
-The following parameters are supported:name
+scpcommand creates a file by copying it via the scp program.
+The following parameters are supported:namestring (required)The name of the file to be created.
+It may contain

-command).
+format()style specifications containing any variable (for example those that appeared in aprocedureorsqlcommand).
 These specifiers will be replaced by the correct variable values.
-As these files will be copied via the scp program, ssh file names can be used.content
+As these files will be copied via the scp program, ssh file names can be used.contentbytes (required)The content of the file to be created.
+This can also be a

-command to load the content from an external file.
+loadbytescommand to load the content from an external file.

 For the parameters

-see the base classCommand
+raise_exceptionsandcondsee the base classCommand.

 - class ll.pysql.file[source]